 The audit was conducted by distinguished professor and CEO of Landers Workforce Science LLC, Dr. Richard Landers.
 Dr. Landers earned his Ph.D. in IO Psychology in 2009 and has since worked as both an academic researcher and private consultant.
 At the University of Minnesota, he is Principal Investigator for TNTLAB (Testing New Technologies in Learning, Assessment and Behavior), where his research concerns the use of innovative technologies in the domains of psychometric assessment, employee selection, adult learning, and research methods.
 Research on innovative technologies include game-based assessment, gamification, artificial intelligence, unproctored Internet-based testing, mobile devices, virtual reality, and online social media.

-Our science team met with Dr. Landers for 18 hours of meetings, he reviewed nearly 1,000 pages of documentation, and we spent countless more hours answering follow-up questions and having discussions to reach the final version of the audit you see discussed here.
+Our science team met with Dr. Landers for 18 hours of meetings, he reviewed nearly 1,000 pages of documentation, and we spent countless more hours answering follow-up questions and having discussions to reach the final version of the audit.

 A really simple way to think about assessments is as a three-step process that begins with:

 Taking a holistic look at our processes, Dr. Landers concluded: